asolkar/Task-Queue/README.markdown

 * Task queue items are stored in a text file - say `General.queue`.
 Each task in the queue file is separated by a separator - say `------ Item -----`.
-Both the file name and the separator can be configured in the top section of `index.php` file.
+Both the file name and the separator can be configured in the `config.inc` file.

+* `config.inc` must be created at the time of installation.
+A good starting point is the `sample-config.inc` provided in the package.

 * A special *Tags:* line can be added to the top of the item to associate tags with tasks.
 This is a comma-separated list of tags.
 Tags can have multiple words.